Two corporate communications leaders join advisory board

 Since its 2004 founding, the Page Center has become an international leader in research on ethics and integrity in public communication.
-Over the past 14 years, the Center has funded nearly 250 scholars and awarded nearly $900,000 in research funding.
+Over the past 14 years, the Center has funded nearly 250 scholars and awarded more than $800,000 in research funding.

 Other members of the advisory board include: Roger Bolton, president of the Arthur W. Page Society and former senior vice president of communications at Aetna; Denise Bortree, Center director and associate professor of advertising-public relations; Sandra Clark, vice president for news and civic dialogue at WHYY; Ellyn Fisher, senior vice president of public relations and social media for the Ad Council, Marie Hardin, dean of the Bellisario College of Communications; Jon Iwata, former senior vice president/chief brand officer at IBM; Maril MacDonald, CEO of Gagen MacDonald; Bill Margaritis, business consultant and investor; Tom Martin, executive-in-residence in the Department of Communication at the College of Charleston; John Nichols, emeritus professor at the Bellisario College; Bill Nielsen, chair of the advisory board and former vice president of public affairs at Johnson & Johnson; and Gary Sheffer, the Sandra R. Frazier professor of public relations at Boston University.